tianocore-docs/edk2-FdfSpecification/2_fdf_design_discussion/README.md

 The tools provided in the EDK and the EdkCompatibilityPkg module support earlier versions of the specifications.

-This revision of the specification adds support for multiple EDK II Packages directories outside of the WORKSPACE.
-FDF files that use this feature must use the new `FDF_SPECIFICATION = 0x00010019` in the `[Defines]` section.
+This revision of the specification adds support for multiple binary files in an FV FILE RAW statement.
+FDF files that use this feature must use the new `FDF_SPECIFICATION = 0x0001001B` in the `[Defines]` section.
 Older FDF files do not need to update the `FDF_SPECIFICATION` value.

 The EDK II build system has been updated to allow the setting of multiple paths that will be searched when attempting to resolve the location of EDK II